The following Martin Diablo review was prepared by Tony Dumac

 Try to take your shot from no more than 40, and preferably 30 or less yards away.
 This is mostly to make sure you properly hit your target, but also to ensure your arrow will carry enough kinetic energy to pass through the animal’s body.
 The more distance an arrow covers, the lower its kinetic energy will be.

-Where To Get a Good Price On The Martin Diablo?
+Where To Buy The Martin Diablo?